pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 # Step 3: Handle Imbalance dataset.
 - 1 | try re-sampling
 - 2 | Give more wight to the minority class.
 - 3 | Evaluation metric: We can't use Accuracy here.
-Use Precesion or recall and F1-score.
+Use Precesion and recall and F1-score. (both FP and FN is important here.)

 SMOTE - oversampling not good for the embedding data, because embedding comes with a lot of complex sematic interconnect relationships.